Alaska Teacher Placement

 Trends can tell educators where jobs are likely to be found, and give some guidance as to patterns in high needs, and low needs certification areas.
 We only have overall numbers from this report, not specific data by certification area.

 Warning: Don't read TOO much into trend data.
-Statistics are useful, but only one piece of the puzzle.
+Statistics are useful, but only one piece of the puzzle!

-Supply & Demand in Context
+Supply & Demand in Context - 2013 Data

 Teacher supply and demand describes the ebb and flow of certified educators - teachers and administrators really – into and out of school districts in the state.